containers/podman/docs/source/markdown/podman-create.1.md

 #### **--env-host**

 Use host environment inside of the container.
 See **Environment** note below for precedence.
-(This option is not available with the remote Podman client)
+(This option is not available with the remote Podman client, including Mac and Windows (excluding WSL2) machines)

 #### **--env-file**=*file*